Haredi Judaism: Lifestyle and family

 Haredi life, like Orthodox Jewish life in general, is very family-centered and ordered.
 Boys and girls attend separate schools, and proceed to higher Torah study, in a yeshiva or seminary, respectively, starting anywhere between the ages of 13 and 18.
-A significant proportion of young men remain in yeshiva until their marriage (which is usually arranged through facilitated dating).
+A significant proportion of young men remain in yeshiva until their marriage (often arranged).
 After marriage, many Haredi men continue their Torah studies in a kollel.

 Studying in secular institutions is often discouraged, although educational facilities for vocational training in a Haredi framework do exist.
 In the United States and Europe, the majority of Haredi males are active in the workforce.
-For various reasons, in Israel, most (56%) of their male members do work, though some of those are part of the unofficial workforce.: "The economic situation of Haredi in Israel is unique.
-When comparing the Haredi community in Israel with that in the United States, Gonen (2000) found that Haredi members in the United States (both Lithuanians and Hasidic) work and participate in the labor market.": "According to various surveys of the Haredi community, between 46 and 60 percent of its members do not participate in the labor market and 25 percent have part-time jobs (see Berman 1998; Dahan 1998).
-Members who work usually take specific jobs within a very narrow range of occupations, mainly those of teachers and clerical or administrative staff (Lupo 2003).
-In addition, because Haredim encourage large families, half of them live in poverty and economic distress (Berman 1998)."
-Haredi families (and Orthodox Jewish families in general) are usually much larger than non-Orthodox Jewish families, with as many as twelve or more children.
-About 70% of female Haredi Jews in Israel work.
+For various reasons, in Israel, a majority (56%) of their male members do not work, though some of those are part of the unofficial workforce.
+Haredi families (and Orthodox Jewish families in general) are usually much larger than non-Orthodox families, with an average of seven children per family, but it is not unheard of for families to have twelve or more children.
+About 80% of female Haredi Jews in Israel work.

 Haredi Jews are typically opposed to the viewing of television and films, and the reading of secular newspapers and books.
 There has been a strong campaign against the Internet, and Internet-enabled mobile phones without filters have also been banned by leading rabbis.
 In May 2012, 40,000 Haredim gathered at Citi Field, a baseball park in New York City, to discuss the dangers of unfiltered Internet.
 The event was organized by the Ichud HaKehillos LeTohar HaMachane.
-The Internet has been allowed for business purposes so long as filters are installed.
+The Internet has been allowed for business purposes, so long as filters are installed.

 In some instances, forms of recreation which conform to Jewish law are treated as antithetical to Haredi Judaism.
 In 2013, the Rabbinical Court of the Ashkenazi Community in the Haredi settlement of Beitar Illit ruled against Zumba (a type of dance fitness) classes, although they were held with a female instructor and all-female participants.
 The Court said in part: "Both in form and manner, the activity [Zumba] is entirely at odds with both the ways of the Torah and the holiness of Israel, as are the songs associated to it."

+Jewish Chicago has lauded the Haredim for their lifestyle, arguing that it has low crime and drugs, and a strong sense of family and community.